christopherkullenberg/gendercounter/README.md

     python3 gendercounter.py file.txt

 ## Sources of error
-- Some names are also frequent Swedish word, for example "De".
+- Some names are also frequent Swedish words, for example "De".
 - Uncommon names (less than 250 occurrences) were excluded.
 - Some names are gender neutral ("Charlie", "Mario", "Alex" etc.)